 In the area of the village, in prehistoric times, a small community was formed, which built a fort.
 This colonization also continued in Iron Age and in period of Antique Rome.
 From 13th century on, a small unfortified court stood in the village, which was a seat of extensive land property.
 In 14th century, it was owned by ministerials of Gorica counts, clan Thurn.
-Besides this coulmn court, here also stood churh St. Vid, around which, already in 15th century, stood anti-Turkish camp.
+Besides this coulmn court, here also stood churh St. Justin, around which, already in 15th century, stood anti-Turkish camp.
 After Austria-Venetian wars, camp lost his strategic meaning and because of that it started to decay.

 Village Vojščica was heavily affected by WWI, as most of the houses were demolished.
 From the castle, only a part of the wall of the presbytery of the church St. Justin remains.
 New church, in the center of the village, is dedicated to saint Vid.
 In year 1957 they founded the parish Vojščica.

 Neoromanian church of St. Vid is located in the center of village Vojščica, which was built after 1st World War, more precisely in year 1928.
 It was built slightly away from the ruins in war demolished Gothic church of the same name, which was in 15th century also surrounded by a wall. [_Read more_]